Computer & Internet use

-Computer and Internet Use Policy
+Computer & Internet Use Policy

 Electronic information research skills are now essential in the educational preparations of students and adults.
-Access to the internet enables people to explore thousands of libraries, databases, and other resources around the world.
-In making decisions regarding access to electronic information and the internet, the Bristol Public Library considers its own stated mission, goals, and objectives.
-The Bristol Public Library reserves the right to set and enforce rules and regulations concerning the use of the Internet and other computer resources.
+Access to the Internet enables people to explore thousands of libraries, databases, and other resources around the world.
+In making decisions regarding access to the electronic information and the Internet, the Bristol Public Library considers its own stated mission, goals, and objectives.
+The Bristol Public Library reserves the right to set and enforce rules and regulations concerning the use of Internet and other computer resources.
+Providing access to electronic information services, networks, and the Internet is not the same

-Providing access to electronic information services, networks, and the internet is not the same as selecting and purchasing material for a library collection.
+as selecting and purchasing material for a library collection.
 Some information accessed electronically may not meet the library’s selection or collection development policy.
 It is, therefore, left to each user to determine what is appropriate.
 Parents who are concerned about their children’s use of electronic resources should supervise their children.

 Responsibilities of users

 • The user is responsible for the correct use of the computer systems and its tools.
-Patrons are not allowed to install computer programs on the library’s computers.
+Patrons are not allowed to install computer programs to the library’s computers.
 Users will be held liable for damages as a result of improper use.

 • The user is responsible for complying with all copyright laws, patents, and licensing agreements.

-• The library staff reserves the right to request photo identification of persons requesting to use the computers.
+• The Library staff reserves the right to request photo identification of persons requesting to use the computers.

 • No eating is allowed at library computers.
 There is a designated snack table for patrons to use in the Teen section of the library.
-Covered drinks are allowed at the computers.
+Covered drinks are allowed at computers.

 Computers and Internet Use (Legal and Ethical)